mikemag/MonkeyCAM/engine/docs/Users_Guide.md

 * Edge trenches to enable inlay of different edge wood and/or sidewall material along the effective edge of the core

+For splitboards, it also generates one more program:

+* Center trench to enable inlay of sidewall material along the center of the core

 MonkeyCAM also generates an overview HTML file which shows diagrams for all of the generated shapes and programs.
 Using this it is very easy to iterate on a design and make fine adjustments.
 Example: